camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 # Conditional Start Event

 A conditional start event is only supported on an event sub process.
-On start of a process with a defined event sub process (that contains a conditional start event), a subscription is created.
+On start of a process with a defined event sub process (that contains a conditional start event), the condition will be evaulated.
+Is the condition satisfied the event sub process will be triggered otherwise a subscription is created.
 Every time a variable is changed on the process scope, the condition of the conditional start event is evaluated.
 If the condition is satisfied, the event sub process is executed.

 Similar to conditional boundary events, conditional start events can be interrupting and non interrupting.
 Non interrupting conditional start events can be triggered more than once.
 This can be restricted with the help of the `variableName`